 Unspoiled Nature and the trails

-The Manaslu trekking follows the traditional salt-trading trail through the diverse landscapes of the remote villages of Nepal and reaches the border between Nepal and Tibet.
+The Manaslu circuit trek follows the traditional salt-trading trail through the diverse landscapes of the remote villages of Nepal and reaches the border between Nepal and Tibet.
 Walking along these scattered and isolated ethnic villages below the foothills of the Manaslu ranges takes you back to the ancient period.
 The suspension bridge made up of wood or iron is one example of primitive time.
 It goes along the exotic Budi Gandaki River.
 As the trail goes up towards the higher elevation, you can see the diverse floras and faunas, protected by the Manaslu Conservation Area.
 It is the home of common mountain animals like Blue sheep, Himalayan Thar, pika, and Snow leopard.
 It is a restricted area, so every foreign trekker must buy a special permit from the Nepal government for entering the Manaslu region.

 Manaslu trekking in the tranquil environment is the best destination while comparing to Everest base camp and Annapurna base camp treks.
 It is a pure and less-explored region.
 If you wish, you can go for tent-based camping too along the off-the-beaten trail.
 But, lots of teahouses are available there nowadays so, the Manaslu teahouse trek is always possible.